 Almost every new site I create gets no traffic.
 That is frustrating, disappointing, and not good business, and I am not sure exactly what to do about it.
 In the olden days, it used to be if you built a good site, people would find it.
 Google would send it lots of traffic, other sites would link to it; it was one big traffic party.
 I never advertised, I never did link trades, I did hardly any SEO, and no social promotion.

 Things have changed and I am lost in a sea littered with my own dead sites.
 I have tried using Facebook and Twitter, but for me that has never resulted in extra visitors (yes, yes, I know everybody else in the world seems to just magically click the share button and the world comes running to their door).
 I have tried advertising (like on Adsense), but I never once have made more money than I spent.
 I have tried buying links on sites, but Google now frowns on that plus I am not sure that was ever worth it anyhow.
 I have paid people do white hat SEO (Google likes this), black hat SEO (Google does not like this), but none of it worked.
 The few sites I have right now that are listed #1 in Google are all sites where I used a top secret patent pending “No SEO” method, which I developed myself after years of careful data analysis, lab testing, common core number crunching, and quantum crypto drone surveillance.
 I don’t want to give away all the details, but it is basically where I create a good site, do no SEO work at all for it (no seo agency involvement this time either), and Google shows me some much needed love.
+If you live in Bangkok and would like some local SEO support try a seo company in Bangkok similar to SEO Heroes Bangkok.
+They are experts at what they do and can provide some useful advice on how to grow your web product.

 But, the vast majority of the time my sites live in cyber wasteland, dying a slow death like a controversial movie that will never be seen, a great painting hidden in an attic, or a moving poem kept locked in a diary but never shared.
 My sites want to break free.
 They want to be seen and heard.
 They yearn to be liked, to be commented on, to be shared.
 Yet day after day I sit idly by and do nothing.
 I am the problem, and I am the solution.